Euro zone finance ministers meet to discuss Spain, Greece

 "We like our currency, the euro, and we will not only protect it through the central bank but we will also protect the euro zone, the states when they get into difficulty, through these instruments (ESM).

 "We have come a long way towards stability but we are not out yet over our problems.
-We must stabilize the banks in Spain, see that Greece fulfills its conditions.
+We must stabilise the banks in Spain, see that Greece fulfils its conditions.
 There will likely be an application from Cyprus.
 Slovenia has difficulties.
 We must see that in Europe the debts don't get over our heads.

 GERMAN FINANCE MINISTER WOLFGANG SCHAEUBLE